asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 ###Lack of Institutional Knowledge

-As people are constantly switching into and out of areas of the codebase a depth of knowledge that comes with working in the same area of the code for an extended period of time is lost.
+As developers are constantly switching into and out of areas of the codebase, a depth of knowledge that comes with working in the same area of the code for an extended period of time is lost.
 This leads to a decline in code quality and a lack of larger scale refactorings.

 ####Design Rot

-A side-effect of the loss of institutional knowledge and the temporary work in an area of the codebase is that the design degrades rapidly.
-One project team will begin to steer the part of the system in one direction with a set of refactorings only to be undone by the next team who had little or no knowledge of the design goals of the original team.
+A side-effect of temporarily working in an area of the codebase is that the design degrades rapidly.
+One project team will begin to steer the part of the system in one direction with a set of refactorings only to be undone by the next team who had little or no knowledge of the design goals of the previous team.

-No developer, or group of developers, understand all of the design decisions as well as the constraints and tradeoffs that were made that resulted in the current design.
-The design is an unfortunate result of a lot of disparate teams making changes to the same area of code over a long period of time (often between months of inactivity in that area of the code).
-Often teams will churn repeating the same mistakes that previous teams in the same area of the code have made.
+No single developer understands all of the design decisions, the design constraints, or the tradeoffs that were made that resulted in the current design.
+The design is an unfortunate result of several disparate teams making changes to the same area of code over a long period of time (often between months of inactivity in that area of the code).
+It is not uncommon for teams to churn, repeating the same mistakes as previous teams.

 ###Focus on Short-term Deadlines

 Projects tend to be large and they are organized like waterfall software projects.
-The focus is on meeting a short-term deadline providing a predefined set of features.
-This is at odds with current trends in the software industry for building quality software like shipping small, incremental improvements and subscribing to practices like Continuous Integration and Continuous Delivery.
+The focus is on meeting a short-term deadline while providing a predefined set of features.
+This is at odds with current trends for building quality software like shipping small incremental improvements and subscribing to practices like Continuous Integration and Continuous Delivery.

 ###Scalability Problems

 Scalability is a challenge in any organization.
 The way you work effectively on a small system with a handful of developers is very different than how you work effectively on a large system with many developers.
 However, that transition tends to be a very painful one.
 One of the most important aspects of organizing teams around products is that it scales.
 Organizations may have more success when there is only two or three project teams.
-As the organization grows beyond that the negative effects of project teams will cripple the development organization.
+As the organization grows beyond that, the negative effects of project teams will cripple the development organization.
 By contrast, as the system increases in size and scope, additional product teams can be created to own areas of the growing system.

 ##Why are Project Teams Popular?

-Given these issues why is organizing work this way so popular?
+Given all of these issues, why is organizing work this way so popular?
 One reason is that, on the surface, it seems like it is the easiest way to organize a team for work.
 It appears like it is going to make the project manager's job a piece of cake.
 And in the short term it may actually do that.
 Unfortunately, what appears to be less work for project managers in the short-term leads to code quality issues that will make all future work harder for the entire organization.
 Given that in the software industry project managers tend to have positions of authority over developers (some doubling as the team manager, etc.) it is no surprise that team organization is skewed towards making their jobs easier even if it is a misconception.

 The idea that a project manager can have some amount of work and create a team for it out of thin air is a seductive one.
 They can pick and choose from the development team members and customize a team for every project that comes along.
 As a colleague of mine once said, *"That way of working would be fantastic if we were bricklayers.
-But knowledge work doesn't work that way."* The complexities inherent to software development require specific effort to ensure that the code and design are of high quality and stay that way.
-So adding new features on year ten of a project is just as easy as adding features on day one.
+But knowledge work doesn't work that way."* The complexities inherent to software development require specific effort to ensure that the code and design are high quality and stay that way.
+So adding new features on year ten of a system is just as easy as adding features on day one.

 ##Arguments Against Product Team Organization